 Read this article ‘how to reach a temperature of -80°C’ to find out more about exactly how Froilabo’s -80°C ULT freezers work, including the role of refrigerants and the cooling unit.

-Ultra-Low Temperature Freezers can be used for a wide range of applications…
+Ultra-Low Temperature Freezers are used for a wide range of applications…

 - Biological and biotech storage in research universities, medical centres and hospitals, blood banks, forensic labs and more.